adonisjs/legacy-docs/3.0/querybuilder.md

 # Query Builder

-Query builder provides a fluent syntax to write SQL queries in NodeJs.
+Query builder provides a fluent syntax to write SQL queries in Node.js.

 By the end of this guide you will know:

 1. How to create SQL queries using query builder.
 2. How to make use of aggregate methods to find records.
 3. How to define SQL query joins.
-4. How to insert,update and delete rows from database.[]()
+4. How to insert,update and delete rows from database.

 ## Introduction

 Writing SQL queries can be tedious in so many ways, even if you are good with SQL.

-Let's imagine you write all of your queries for MYSQL and after some time, your manager asks you to migrate everything to PostgreSQL.Now you will have to re-write/amend your MYSQL queries to make sure they work well with PostgreSQL.
+Let's imagine you write all of your queries for MySQL and after some time, your manager asks you to migrate everything to PostgreSQL.
+Now you will have to re-write/amend your MySQL queries to make sure they work well with PostgreSQL.

 Another issue can be of building queries incrementally, Let's say your application you have conditional blocks to make incremental queries.